emilykuplic/arrivals-departures-solo-project/README.md

 # Lake Time

 Lake Time is an event planning application to help reduce the number of emails exchanged when planning a weekend at the cabin.
+This application is primarily admin based.

 ## Built With